-The Boston/Cambridge area has particularly benefited from the second bullet as biotech firms have wanted to locate in Kendall Square to be near to the very best R&D on the subject.

-Biogen, Genzyme, Amgen, Novartis, Alnylam, Vertex, Microsoft, Google, Millennium, and 150 others all crowd into the small space on the north side of the Charles river.!
+- The Boston/Cambridge area has particularly benefited from the second bullet as biotech firms have wanted to locate in Kendall Square to be near to the very best R&D on the subject. - Biogen, Genzyme, Amgen, Novartis, Alnylam, Vertex, Microsoft, Google, Millennium..
+And 150 others!